Binding Financial Agreements

 A BFA provides an agreement in advance for a division of assets if the relationship or marriage breaks down.

-These agreements can be entered into before the commencement of a marriage, de facto relationships or even during or after a marriage or separation. relationship and even after separation.
+Binding Financial Agreements can be entered into before the commencement of a marriage, de facto relationships or even during or after a marriage or separation. relationship and even after separation.

 BFA’s need to be set up correctly to be legally binding.
 To be binding, there are certain requirements that BFA’s need to meet, if these items are not met, then the agreement can be void or set aside.